 - 1. Consolidated Plan jurisdiction: (provide name here) City of Anaheim - 2.
-The PHA has taken the following steps to ensure consistency of this PHA Plan with the Consolidated Plan for the jurisdiction: (select all that apply) - The PHA has based its statement of needs of families on its waiting lists on the needs expressed in the Consolidated Plan/s. - The PHA has participated in any consultation process organized and offered by the Consolidated Plan agency in the development of the Consolidated Plan. - The PHA has consulted with the Consolidated Plan agency during the development of this PHA Plan. - Activities to be undertaken by the PHA in the coming year are consistent with the initiatives contained in the Consolidated Plan. (list below) Section 8 Existing Housing Program, Section 8 Welfare-to-Work Program, Section 8 Family Self-Sufficiency Program, Section 8 Mainstream Housing Opportunities Program for the Disabled, Section 8 Family Unification Program, Section 8 Aftercare Program, Section 8 Homeless Program, Section 8 Project-Based Assistance Program, and Section 8 Homeownership Program.
+The PHA has taken the following steps to ensure consistency of this PHA Plan with the Consolidated Plan for the jurisdiction: (select all that apply) - The PHA has based its statement of needs of families on its waiting lists on the needs expressed in the Consolidated Plan/s.

+- The PHA has participated in any consultation process organized and offered by the Consolidated Plan agency in the development of the Consolidated Plan. - The PHA has consulted with the Consolidated Plan agency during the development of this PHA Plan. - Activities to be undertaken by the PHA in the coming year are consistent with the I initiatives contained in the Consolidated Plan. (list below)

+Section 8 Housing Choice Voucher Program, Section 8 Family Self-Sufficiency Program, Section 8 Mainstream Housing Opportunities Program For the Disabled, Section 8 Family Unification Program, Section 8 Homeless Program, and Section 8 Project-Based Voucher Program.